jaybird1291/cyber/content/posts/fcsc2025/index.en.md

 ## ⭐⭐ - iForensics - iBackdoor 2/2
 > Now that you know which application has been compromised, find out how the attacker retrieved the legitimate application prior to infection.
-You’ll need to find :
+You'll need to find :
 > - The identifier of the application used to retrieve the legitimate application;
 > - The path used to store the legitimate application;
 > - The date on which the legitimate application was uninstalled (in local time).
 >
 > The flag is in the format FCSC{<application identifier>|<path>|<date>}.
 For example, if the application used is Example (com.example), the path is /private/var/tmp/test.xyz and the uninstall date is 2025-01-01 01:00:00: FCSC{com.example|/private/var/tmp/test.xyz|2025-01-01 01:00:00}.

-Laying out what we already know
-- The target app is **Signal**.
+Let's set the record straight:
+- we know that Signal is the app in question
-- The rogue (re-packed) version was launched around **07:47 AM**.
+- we know it was launched around 7:47AM

-We still need:
-- the storage path of the pristine IPA,
-- *who* fetched it,
-- when that pristine copy was uninstalled.
+- we need to find the path to the app, what "retrieved" / installed the legitimate app and when it was uninstalled

 For this I went straight to **mobileinstallation** logs.

 In fact, `mobileinstallation` is the iOS subsystem in charge of every install / update / uninstall.

-I
-n the JSON-formatted unified logs we get:
+In the JSON-formatted unified logs we get:
 - precise timestamps (timestamp + datetime)
 - bundle IDs
 - verbose uninstall events